Brad Davis (actor): Supporting roles and television films

 Davis played the lead role of Ned Weeks in The Normal Heart (1985), Larry Kramer's play about AIDS.

 While continuing to play supporting roles in theatrical films, Davis appeared regularly in made-for-television films, including Chiefs, Robert Kennedy & His Times, The Rainbow Warrior Conspiracy, and The Plot to Kill Hitler.
 He played Queeg in a 1988 television adaptation of The Caine Mutiny Court-Martial, directed by Robert Altman, opposite Eric Bogosian and Jeff Daniels.

 Illness and death

 Diagnosed with HIV in 1985, Davis kept his condition private until shortly before his death at age 41 on September 8, 1991, in Los Angeles.
-In 1997, his wife Susan claimed that he probably contracted HIV through intravenous drug use, and that he committed assisted suicide by a drug overdose.
+In 1997, his wife Susan claimed that he probably contracted HIV through intravenous drug use, and that he died by assisted suicide from a drug overdose.
 It was revealed in a book proposal that Davis had written before his death that he had to keep his HIV-positive status a secret to be able to continue to work and support his family.

 He is interred at Forest Lawn Memorial Park in the Hollywood Hills.